Laughlin/Bullhead International Airport: History

 In 1943, land was purchased from the state of Arizona for construction of Davis Dam power plant that was initiated by the Bureau of Reclamation in 1947.
 In 1943, the airport was established on Bureau of Land Management property about two miles south of the Davis Dam power plant construction site.
 The employees of the Davis Dam project graded and used the airport.
-In 1953, the dam was completed and residential development commenced in Bullhead City, Lake Mohave and Mohave Valley areas.
+In 1953, the dam was completed, and residential development commenced in the Bullhead City, Lake Mohave and Mohave Valley areas.
 Mohave County leased the Bullhead City Airport from BLM in 1968, and in 1971 the county subleased a portion of the Bullhead Airport to Bullhead Airport Inc., a private enterprise which provided fixed-base operation services.

 In 1972, ADOT provided a $15,000 grant to aid in an airport improvement project for runway relocation, drainage, marking, lighting and fencing.
 In 1979, a new 25-year lease for the entire 135 acre airport was negotiated by the county with the newly formed Mohave County Airport Authority.
 In 1980, the Bullhead Airport Inc. sublease was renegotiated and ADOT provided $91,000 to overlay the old aircraft parking apron and extend it to the north.
 The FBO provided $10,000 to make other facility improvements.
 In 1983 BLM transferred airport property to the state of Arizona.
 In 1986 the Arizona State Land Department sold property that included the airport parcel to Bullhead Airport Inc through public auction with two stipulations.
 The buyer would have to dedicate 433 acres to Mohave County for airport use, and the buyer would need to complete a flood control project within two years of land purchase.
-In 1987 FAA and ADOT grants and entitlements were used to commence construction, and Mohave County Airport Authority formed two executive committees, one for Kingman and one for Bullhead /Laughlin.
+In 1987 FAA and ADOT grants and entitlements were used to commence construction, and Mohave County Airport Authority formed two executive committees, one for Kingman and one for Bullhead/Laughlin.
+A whole new facility was then constructed on the east side of the original airport, opening in the early 1990s.
+The new facility included a much longer runway able to accommodate large jet traffic.
+The airport name was then changed to the current Laughlin/Bullhead City International Airport and a new IATA/FAA code of "IFP" was adopted, for "International Fun Place".
+The previous code had been "BHC" for "Bullhead City Airport".